Lutie/TTRPG_Rules/terre-exile/docs/character/creation.md

 ## Archetype

 You may choose one of the following archetypes: Martial, Specialist, Adventurer, Mage, Scholar, Intriguer, Freelance.
-Later one you will be able to open skills from your archetype's list.
+Later on you will be able to open skills from your archetype's list.
 You open the corresponding archetype path.

 ## Specializations